Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

 \subsection{Influence of the MFA}

-We also conduct ablation studies on the MFA (MSAA and CA modules) in RegistrationMamba, and the results are presented in Table \ref{tab:MSAA CA modules ablation}. ``W/O MSAA" and ``W/O MSAA-CA" denote network does not contain the MSAA module and both the MSAA and CA modules, respectively.
+We also conduct ablation studies on the MFA (MSAA and CA modules) in ME-SSM, and the results are presented in Table \ref{tab:MSAA CA modules ablation}. ``W/O MSAA" denotes the deep network that does not contain the MSAA module, and ``W/O MSAA-CA" denotes the deep network does not contain the MSAA and CA modules.

 The experimental results indicate that the MSAA and CA modules can enhance registration performance.
 Specifically, compared to our model with MSAA and CA, the ``W/O MSAA", ``W/O CA", and ``W/O MSAA-CA" increase the average $L_{2}$ by 0.26, 0.07, and 0.10, respectively, and decrease CMR(3) by 2.35\%, 1.29\%, and 2.77\%, respectively.